Alicia-Sheng/Foodie-WebVersion/README.md

     - [This is a program used for helping Brandeis students order food during COVID-19 period.](#this-is-a-program-used-for-helping-brandeis-students-order-food-during-covid-19-period)

 ## Background
 - People are asked to keep social distancing during COVI-19.  <br>
 - Current food delivery app does not cover the School service.   <br>
 - Thus, a app specifically designed for Brandeis students can help students to order food more conveniently online.

 ## Features
 - Browse food and beverage options
-- Order meals
+- Order meals online
-- Check the information(open time, location, etc) of restaurants
+- Check the information(open time, location, etc) of restaurants on campus
+- Daily recommendations
+- Browse comments from students or staffs of each food

 ## Usage
 - Users: Brandeis students, Brandeis restaurants, Brandeis faculty